Stimulation of specific points on the body through inserting thin metal needles through the skin, which removes blockages of the flow of qi.

 Apply the same principles as acupuncture to aid relaxation and wellness.

-A special therapeutic lamp designed for acupuncture to apply to the needled area.
-The heat warms the needles and transmits the warmth inside the body.
+Utilizing a special therapeutic lamp designed for acupuncture to apply to the needled area.
+The heat warms the needles and transmits the warmth into the body.
 It also increases circulation and reduced information.

 Chinese herbal care